The curse of isotropy: from principal components to principal subspaces: Identifying the curse of isotropy

-The BIC is known for its tendency to select underparameterized models~\cite{bishop_pattern_2006}.
-Therefore, we also investigate in Sec.~\ref{appsec:MS} the eigenvalue-equalization guideline under other model selection criteria like the Akaike information criterion (AIC)~\cite{akaike_new_1974} and under empirical models~\cite{north_sampling_1982}.
+{To go beyond the BIC, which} is known for its tendency to select underparameterized models~\cite{bishop_pattern_2006}, we also investigate in Section~\ref{appsec:MS} the eigenvalue-equalization guideline under other model selection criteria {such as} the Akaike information criterion (AIC)~\cite{akaike_new_1974} and {sampling error-based approaches} {(North's rule-of-thumbs, NRT)}~\cite{north_sampling_1982}.
 We get relative eigengaps around $10-20\%$ for $n=1000$, and experimental results substantiating the curse of isotropy's importance.